naveed-swabi/practice/README.md

-it is my ist practice commit
+it is my first practice commit